jianingxu1/hands-free-hackupc-2024/README.md

 ## Project Overview

 The main source code is located in the `lambda_function.py` file, which contains the core logic for the Alexa Skill, including the interaction between the user and the Alexa interface.
-Other key components of the project are organized into the following directories:
+Other key components of the project are organized into directories such as data, services, and utils.

 ### How We Built It